A Diagrammatic Temperley-Lieb Categorification: Introduction

+To prove the lemma, we note that there is a convenient set of elements in $\mTL$, the \emph{non-repeating} monomials, whose values determine any pairing; hence, there is a convenient set of objects whose Hom spaces will determine all Hom spaces.
+If $\ii$ is a non-repeating sequence, the Hom space we must calculate is (up to shift) a quotient of $R$ by a two-sided ideal $I_{\ii}$.
+We use graphical methods to determine these rings explicitly, giving generators for the ideals in $R$ which define them.
+As an interesting side note, these ideals also occur elsewhere in nature.

+\begin{prop} Let $V$ be the reflection representation of $S_{n+1}$, and identify $R$ with its coordinate ring.
+Let $Z$ be the union of all the lines in $V$ which are intersections of reflection-fixed hyperplanes, and let $I \subset R$ be the ideal which gives the reduced scheme structure on $Z$.
+Then Hom spaces in $\mTLC$ are $R/I$-bimodules, and the ideals $I_{\ii}$ cut out subvarieties of $Z$ given by lines with certain transverseness properties (see Section \ref{subsec-weyllines} for details). \end{prop}

+Also in Section \ref{subsec-weyllines} we give a topological interpretation of the ideals $I_{\ii}$, using a functor defined by Vaz \cite{Vaz}.

+Now, let $\mTL(J_i)$ be the parabolic subalgebra of $\mTL$ given by ignoring the index $i$, and let $V^i$ be the induced (right) representation from the sign representation of $\mTL(J_i)$.
+Such an induced representation is useful because it is a quotient of $\mTL$, and also contains an irreducible module $L^i$ of $\mTL$ as a submodule.
+All irreducibles can be constructed this way.

-We also provide a diagrammatic categorification of all the cell modules of $\mc{TL}$, as well as certain induced representations, in a fashion analogous to quantum group categorifications.
-Having found a diagrammatic categorification $\mc{C}$ of the positive half of the quantum group, Khovanov and Lauda in \cite{KL1} conjectured that highest weight modules (naturally quotients of the positive half) could be categorified by quotients of $\mc{C}$ by the appearance of certain pictures on the \emph{left}.
-This approach was proven correct by Lauda and Vazirani \cite{LV}, and then used by Webster to categorify tensor products \cite{Web}.
-For the Temperley-Lieb algebra, the indecomposables (i.e. cell modules) are easiest described not as quotients but as subquotients of $\mc{TL}$.
-We categorify the subquotient by modding out our diagrammatics by the appearance of certain colors on the left, and then taking a full subcategory.
-A future paper will explore how this procedure can yield a large number of induced representations.
+We provide a diagrammatic categorification of $V^i$ as a quotient $\mV^i$ of $\mTLC$, and a categorification of $L^i$ as a full subcategory $\mL^i$ of $\mV^i$, in a fashion analogous to quantum group categorifications.
+Having found a diagrammatic categorification $\mC$ of the positive half $U^+$ of the quantum group, Khovanov and Lauda in \cite{KL1} conjectured that highest weight modules (naturally quotients of $U^+$) could be categorified by quotients of $\mC$ by the appearance of certain pictures on the \emph{left}.
+This approach was proven correct by Lauda and Vazirani \cite{LV} (for the $U^+$-module structure), and then used by Webster to categorify tensor products \cite{Web}.
+Similarly, to obtain $\mV^i$ we mod out $\mTLC$ by diagrams where any index except $i$ appears on the left.
+The proof that this works is similar in style to the proof of Theorem \ref{maintheorem}: one calculates the dimension of all Hom spaces by calculating enough Hom spaces to specify a unique pairing on $V^i$, and then uses simple arguments to identify the Grothendieck group.